Doxycycline: Mechanism of action

 Doxycycline is a broad-spectrum bacteriostatic antibiotic.
 It inhibits the synthesis of bacterial proteins by binding to the 30S ribosomal subunit, which is only found in bacteria.
-This prevents the binding of transfer RNA to messenger RNA at the ribosomal subunit meaning amino acids cannot be added to polypeptide chains and new proteins cannot be made.
-This stops bacterial growth giving the immune system time to kill and remove the bacteria.
+This prevents the binding of transfer RNA to messenger RNA at the ribosomal subunit, meaning amino acids cannot be added to polypeptide chains and new proteins cannot be made.
+This stops bacterial growth, giving the immune system time to kill and remove the bacteria.

+In rosacea treatment, doxycycline inhibits neutrophil chemotaxis and oxidative bursts (common mechanisms of inflammation and reactive oxygen species activity in rosacea), and it also suppresses matrix metalloproteases and kallikrein 5 which in turn reduce the expression of the human cathelicidin antimicrobial peptide (LL-37) and limit downstream inflammatory cascades.

 Pharmacokinetics

 The substance is almost completely absorbed from the upper part of the small intestine.
 It reaches highest concentrations in the blood plasma after one to two hours and has a high plasma protein binding rate of about 80–90%.
 Doxycycline penetrates into almost all tissues and body fluids.
-Very high concentrations are found in the gallbladder, liver, kidneys, lung, breast milk, bone and genitals; low ones in saliva, aqueous humour, cerebrospinal fluid (CSF), and especially in inflamed meninges.
+Very high concentrations are found in the gallbladder, liver, kidneys, lungs, breast milk, bones, and genitals; low concentrations are found in saliva, aqueous humor, cerebrospinal fluid (CSF), and especially in inflamed meninges.
 By comparison, the tetracycline antibiotic minocycline penetrates significantly better into the CSF and meninges.

 Doxycycline metabolism is negligible.
 It is actively excreted into the gut (in part via the gallbladder, in part directly from blood vessels), where some of it is inactivated by forming chelates.
 About 40% are eliminated via the kidneys, much less in people with end-stage kidney disease.
-The biological half-life is 18 to 22 hours (16±6 hours according to another source) in healthy people, slightly longer in those with end-stage kidney disease, and significantly longer in those with liver disease.
+The biological half-life is 18 to 22 hours (16 ± 6 hours according to another source) in healthy people, slightly longer in those with end-stage kidney disease, and significantly longer in those with liver disease.